jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 This breaks the aliasing restriction on `&own mut` in a way the compiler cannot verify with existing rules on tracking lifetimes.

-The solution to this is that the compiler needs to conservatively treat each reference returned from an effect as originating from the same value:
+The solution to this is that each function using the same `Read (&own mut Box String)` effect is considered to borrow from the same effect handler.
+Attempting to retrieve two owned, mutable references from the same handler then would be a lifetime error:

 ```ante
 bad () : Unit can Read (&own mut Box String) =